 Bio for Shannon Dorey

 Based on the work of ethnographers Marcel Griaule and Germaine Dieterlen, Dorey has written four books analyzing the symbols found in the Dogon religion.
-In The Master of Speech, published in 2002, Dorey associated the Dogon symbols with genetics and biological engineering.
-In The Nummo, published in 2004, Dorey hypothesized that the Dogon religion was an extremely ancient oral tradition with traces of it found in most ancient religions of the world.
-In Day of the Fish, published in 2012, she compared the Nummo with the goddesses of the Neolithic period as defined by the Lithuanian-American archeologist, Marija Gimbutas.
+In The Master (Mistress) of Speech first published in 2002, with the latest revision in 2018, Dorey associates the Dogon symbols with genetics and biological engineering.
+In The Nummo, first published in 2004, with the lastest revision in 2013, Dorey hypothesizes that the Dogon religion is an extremely ancient oral tradition with traces of it found in most ancient religions of the world.
+In Day of the Fish, first published in 2012 and revised in 2017, she compares the Nummo to the goddesses of the Neolithic period as defined by the Lithuanian-American archeologist, Marija Gimbutas.
 In 2016, Dorey published The Rose, associating Dogon symbols with knowledge about red giant stars and other aspects of astrophysics.

-Dorey lives in Southwestern Ontario, Canada, and has written numerous articles on the Dogon religion including one for New Dawn magazine in 2010, which compared the Australian Rainbow Serpent to the Dogon Nummo, who were also described as being rainbow serpents.
+Dorey has written numerous articles on the Dogon religion including one for New Dawn magazine in 2010, which compared the Australian Rainbow Serpent to the Dogon Nummo, who were also described as rainbow serpents.